Adriana Oniță

 I once asked a 10-year old the same thing and she said: “to inspire an absolute sense of freedom.”
 But I won't steal her answer (lol).

 I would say a poet's job should involve a mixture of both individual and community work.
-Yes, we should work at our writing, experiment with language, and perfect our craft.
+We work at our desks, experiment with words and language, and hone our craft.
 But we must also remember that poetry, historically, has been a social and political activity.
 We must make space for others to thrive and to have their voices heard.
-This is why I consider myself a poet, but I'm also a community arts-organizer with the Edmonton Poetry Festival and The Polyglot magazine.
+This is why I consider myself a poet, but I've also simultaneously always been a community arts-organizer (with The Polyglot, the Edmonton Poetry Festival, the Griffin Poetry Prize, and more).

 Si vous deviez choisir un poème à mémoriser dans notre anthologie, lequel serait-ce ?